Issac909/Essentialism/README.md

 ## Project title
+Essentialism

+## Motivation
 Essentialism is project built using frontend and backend collaboration.
 The project was made for a user to be able to choose 3 options out of a list of "values".
 These 3 values would represent what the user feels most accurately represents what they aspire to be, and is then saved to your account for recall or editing later.

-## Motivation
 We wanted to build an app that would provide a reflection for your values.
 Something to keep you reminded who you are and what you are working for.

 ## Code style
 Formatted using Prettier and Beautify